LalibPe/Library-Management-System/README.md

 Description

-Library management system is simple application that can help library managers to manage data in library
+The Library Management System is a software application designed to help libraries efficiently manage their book collections, memberships, and transactions.
+It allows librarians to easily keep track of books, manage member accounts, and handle book lending, returns, and overdue notifications.
 Table of contents
 ---